 California Compliance Law

-Statement regarding compliance with California Health & Safety Code § 119402
+Statement regarding compliance with California Health and Safety Code § 119402

-Olympus has established and is operating in accordance with a Comprehensive Compliance Program (“CCP”).
-Because Olympus is a medical device manufacturer and not a pharmaceutical manufacturer, certain guidance set forth in the PhRMA Code on Interactions with Health Care Professionals and the Office of Inspector General (OIG) Compliance Guidance for Pharmaceutical Manufacturers does not apply to Olympus and its operations.
-Consistent with this, Olympus is making good faith efforts to conform its CCP to applicable requirements of Sections 119400-119402 of the California Health & Safety Code and will generally follow the Code of Ethics adopted by the Advanced Medical Technology Association (AdvaMed).
+At Olympus, we have established and are operating in accordance with a Comprehensive Compliance Program (CCP).
+Because Olympus is a medical device manufacturer and not a pharmaceutical manufacturer, certain guidance set forth in the PhRMA Code on Interactions with Health Care Professionals and the Office of Inspector General (OIG) Compliance Guidance for Pharmaceutical Manufacturers does not apply to Olympus and our operations.
+Consistent with this, we are making good faith efforts to conform our Olympus CCP to applicable requirements of Sections 119400-119402 of the California Health and Safety Code and will generally follow the Code of Ethics adopted by the Advanced Medical Technology Association (AdvaMed).

-To obtain a print version of this document, please contact Olympus’ Integrity Hotline at 1-844-277-1698 or email email@example.com.
+To obtain a print version of this document, please contact Olympus’ Integrity Line at 1-844-277-1698 or email email@example.com.